 4.3 Oceanographic variability

 Though the power to detect an effect of oceanographic conditions on strandings for some species is relatively low due to small sample sizes, it is evident that a suite of environmental covariates may contribute to the variability in monthly stranding cases, particularly for harbor porpoises.
 The relationship between strandings and localized and basin-scale oceanographic conditions is likely different for each species due to the life history characteristics and distribution within the region for each species (Becker et al. 2018; Salvadeo et al. 2010).
-The five focus species in this analysis can likely affected by environmental conditions such as SST anomalies, wind variability, upwelling, and chlorophyll concentration (as a proxy for primary production) through several pathways such as expanding or contracting geographical range, shifting the age structure distribution, and/or changing the availability of prey species (Becker et al. 2019; Cavole et al. 2016).
-Broader, basin-scale oscillation
+The five focal species in this analysis are likely affected by local and broad-scale conditions such as SST anomalies, wind variability, upwelling, and chlorophyll concentration (as a proxy for primary production) through several mechanisms such changes in geographical range, age structure, physiological health, and/or the availability of prey species (Becker et al. 2019; Cavole et al. 2016).
+Anomalous temperatures may affect cold-water shelf species distributed in the northern Pacific Ocean basin such as harbor and Dall’s porpoise (MacLeod, 2009) and cause range shifts with resulting changes in stranding numbers.
+Those species that remain in warming waters may experience adverse outcomes such as changes in prey availability or increased potential exposure to anthropogenic contaminants or biotoxins that could impact fecundity and/or survival (Cavole et al. 2016).
+Range shift options may be limited for resident communities such as Southern Resident killer whales (Orcinus orca), a portion of whose range is shared with other killer whale communities such as transients and Northern Residents (Heimlich-Boran, 1988).

-, MEI, etcet al.Antarcticet al.et al.

-The results of the generalized additive models here suggest that after accounting for the strong seasonal effect, harbor porpoise strandings are negatively correlated with lagged SST and chlorophyll and positively correlated with wind velocities.
+The results of the generalized additive models here suggest that after accounting for the monthly pattern in strandings, harbor porpoise cases are negatively correlated with lagged SST and chlorophyll and positively correlated with wind velocities.
 This could indicate that foraging conditions might be better after periods of higher temperatures and greater chlorophyll concentrations (likely indicative of higher primary production that potentially contributes to greater availability of biomass in the food web).
 Increased strandings during higher periods of wind could be due to increased storm intensity, or even increased currents that would increase the number of carcasses that wash ashore.

 For gray whales, stranding cases were positively correlated with lagged sea surface temperature, upwelling, and meridional wind velocity.
 However, the inclusion of environmental conditions improved model fit less than it did for the other species, potentially due to smaller sample sizes but also potentially indicative that for a migratory species, oceanographic conditions farther south off the coast of California closer to their winter breeding habitat might matter more for elements that affect stranding such as body condition, nutritional status, and health.